Oromo expansion

-Further information can be gleaned from other contemporaries such as the Ethiopian monk Abba Paulos, Shihab ed-Din's Futuh al-Habasha "Conquest of Abyssinia", João Bermudes, Francisco de Almeida, Jerónimo Lobo,l and various Abyssinian royal chronicles (e.g. those of Gelawdewos, Sarsa Dengel and Susenyos I though that of Sarsa Dengel may have been written by Bahrey).
+The Oromo expansions or the Oromo invasions (in older historiography, Galla invasions), were a series of expansions in the 16th and 17th centuries by the Oromo primarily documented by the Gamo monk Bahrey, but also mentioned in other Christian, Muslim and Portuguese records.
+Prior to their great expansion in the 16th century, the Oromo inhabited only the area of what is now modern-day southern Ethiopia and northern Kenya.
+Over the centuries due to many factors, mostly the wars between the Adal Sultanate and the Ethiopian Empire would further encourage the numerous Oromo tribes to expand towards central and eastern modern Ethiopia.

 History

-Gudifecha adoption tradition also lead to massive diversification within Oromo populations as they expanded during the 16th century.
+Medieval European, the Portuguese missionary Manuel de Almeida, upon learning of the invasion, noted that both Adal and Abyssinia were experiencing divine retribution:

 Legend of Liqimssa

 The legend of Liqimssa is an ancient legend stemming from the Borana sect of the Oromo peoples that is credited as having been one of the main motivations for the beginning of the Oromo expansions.
 The Liqimssa roughly translates to "The Swallower" and was told to be a beast that consumed people one by one until there was nobody left to fight against it.
 It is meant to embody "hunger", and the story represents how a powerful entity will consume all there is around it until the "land of plenty" (in reference to the Borana homeland) is left barren and empty.
-The legend is interpreted by Mohammed Hassen to be the embodiment of the Christian kingdom's growing power and influence in the regions directly south of the Oromo homelands.
-As Christians military colonists continued to bump up against the Oromo from the south, Oromo pastoralists responded by beginning their expansions northward.
+The legend is interpreted by Mohammed Hassen to be the embodiment of the Christian kingdom's growing power and influence in the regions directly north of the Oromo homelands.

 Early expansions

 The early expansions were characterized by sporadic raids by the Oromo on the frontiers of the Ethiopian kingdom.
 After capturing cattle and other booty, the raiding parties would quickly return to their homelands.
-Actual settlement of new territories would not begin until the gada of Meslé.
+Actual settlement of new territories would not begin until the Gadaa of Meslé.
+Gudifecha adoption tradition also lead to massive diversification within Oromo populations as they expanded during the 16th century.